iotaledger/is-ui-components/README.md

     -   `id`: identity to be authenticated identifier
     -   `secret`: secret of identity to be authenticated
 -   `logout()`:Allows you to log out of an identity
+-   `startPollExpirationCheckJWT()`:Allows to start checking every second if the JWT is expired.
+-   `stopPollExpirationCheckJWT()`:Allows to stop interval of checking every second if the JWT is expired.

 ## Identities